semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 ## Optional (VS Code)
 11. Download VSCode.
 Linky: https://code.visualstudio.com/
-12. Get the `Remote - WSL` and the `Python` plugins.
+12. Get the `Remote - WSL` plugin.
+We'll get the python plugin later.
 Click on the 4 squares on the bottom of the left panel to get to the package marketplace (Highlighted in white in image below).
 ![pythonplugin](../imgs/vscode-python-install.png)
 13. Click `Open folder...` and open the folder we made in the beginning.
 In my example `C:\Users\cygnus\Documents\Ubuntu`.
 Since it's linked with the folder we made in Ubuntu you should see `codeastro` and `orbitize`.
 Click on the green button on the bottom left to open a session with remote WSL.
 Select the option to reopen the folder.

     <img src="../imgs/vscode_wsl.png" alt="vscodewsl" width="600"/>
+14. Once you're in the WSL environment get the `python` plugin (see image in step 12.)
-14. Open one of the ipython notebooks and make sure you're using the `'codeastro':conda` environment in the bottom next to the WSL option.
+15. Open one of the ipython notebooks and make sure you're using the `'codeastro':conda` environment in the bottom next to the WSL option.

     <img src="../imgs/vscode_python.png" alt="check marky" width="600"/>